-2.3 Site Investigations, Interim Action and Feasibility Study
+2.3 Site Investigations, Interim Action, and Feasibility Study

-2.3.1 Site Investigations - May through October, 2004
+2.3.1 Site Investigations - May through October 2004

 Soil and groundwater investigations were conducted from May through October of 2004 to define the nature and extent of contamination.
 As a part of this investigation a total of 55 soil borings and 12 groundwater monitoring wells were installed.
 Soil borings and groundwater monitoring wells locations are included as Appendix 6.4.
-TPH-G is the most widespread contamination at the Site occurring in concentrations above MTCA Method A cleanup levels throughout the ASTs area, between the AST area and the railroad tracks, beneath the northern portion of the warehouse, and to the south and southeast of the warehouse.
+Gasoline-range total petroleum hydrocarbon (TPH-G) is the most widespread contamination at the Site occurring in concentrations above MTCA Method A cleanup levels throughout the ASTs area, between the AST area and the railroad tracks, beneath the northern portion of the warehouse, and to the south and southeast of the warehouse.